microsoft/DUCK/README.md

 npm run distro
 ```

+A binary archive will be generated in the /image directory

 ### Configuration

 This project reads its configuration from the file `backend/configuration.json`, environment variables and also command-line flags.